shivam0109/CS4NLP-HateXplain/README.md

 To reproduce results from T5 models and baseline results, run: code\t5\t5_evaluation.ipynb To reproduce results from BERT models, run the three notebooks in the folder: code\bert\

+To reproduce results from T5 models and baseline results, run: code\t5\t5_evaluation.ipynb To reproduce results from T5 models and baseline results, run: code\t5\t5_evaluation.ipynb
+To reproduce results from BERT models, run the three notebooks in the folder: code\bert\